Non-Ministry Funded Employment Programs & Services

 - have a clear commencement and completion date

-- not exceed 52 weeks in length (does not include reasonable pauses – e.g., short-term medical condition) unless ASETS agreement-holders deem necessary for a client to extend the programs.
+- not exceed 52 weeks in length (does not include reasonable pauses – e.g., short-term medical condition) unless ISETS agreement-holders deem necessary for a client to extend the programs.

-When an ASETS-funded program is equal to an EPBC program, or more appropriate, the ministry will refer clients to programs and interventions provided by ASETS agreement holders prior to referring to other ministry programs.
-The ASETS agreement holder will determine if a client can participate in their programs.
+When an ISETS-funded program is equal to WorkBC ES, or more appropriate, the ministry will refer clients to programs and interventions provided by ISETS agreement holders prior to referring to other ministry programs.
+The ISETS agreement holder will determine if a client can participate in their programs.
 In most cases the referral should be made prior to a client participating in other employment programs.

-If an Aboriginal PPMB, PWD, ETW or ETW-MC client participating in EPBC informs the EPBC service provider of their desire to enter an ASETS approved program, the EPBC service provider, in consultation with the EAW, will release the client.
-All Aboriginal clients participating in or receiving supports from ASETS approved programs retain their employment plan obligations.
-[For more information, see Additional Resources – List of ASETS agreement holders]
+If an Indigenous PPMB, PWD, ETW or ETW-MC client participating in WorkBC ES informs WorkBC ES of their desire to enter an ISETS approved program, WorkBC ES, in consultation with the EAW, will release the client.
+All Indigenous clients participating in or receiving supports from ISETS approved programs retain their employment plan obligations.
+[For more information, see Additional Resources – List of ISETS agreement holders]

-[For students attending post-secondary school, see Related Links – Education and Training, for more information]
+[For students attending post-secondary school, see Related Links – Education &Training, for more information]

 Opportunities Fund for Persons with Disabilities